Punk subculture

-The punk subculture includes a diverse and widely known array of ideologies, fashion, and other forms of expression, visual art, dance, literature, and film.
+The punk subculture includes a diverse and widely known array of music, ideologies, fashion, and other forms of expression, visual art, dance, literature, and film.
 Largely characterised by anti-establishment views, the promotion of individual freedom, and the DIY ethics, the culture originated from punk rock.

-The punk ethos is primarily made up of beliefs such as non-conformity, anti-authoritarianism, anti-corporatism, a do-it-yourself ethic, anti-consumerist, anti-corporate greed, direct action, and not "selling out".
+The punk ethos is primarily made up of beliefs such as non-conformity, anti-capitalism, anti-authoritarianism, anti-corporatism, a do-it-yourself ethic, anti-consumerist, anti-corporate greed, direct action, and not "selling out".

 There is a wide range of punk fashion, including T-shirts, leather jackets, Dr. Martens boots, hairstyles such as brightly coloured hair and spiked mohawks, cosmetics, tattoos, jewellery, and body modification.
-Women in the hardcore scene typically wore clothing categorized as masculine.
+Women in the hardcore scene typically wore clothing categorised as masculine.
+This included black, ripped jeans and tops.

 Punk aesthetics determine the type of art punks enjoy, which typically has underground, minimalist, iconoclastic, and satirical sensibilities.
 Punk has generated a considerable amount of poetry and prose, and has its own underground press in the form of zines.
-Many punk-themed films and videos have been made.
+Many punk-themed films have been made.

 History

-The punk subculture emerged in the United Kingdom in the mid-1970s.
-Exactly which region originated punk has long been a matter of controversy within the movement.
+The punk subculture emerged in the mid-1970s; in New York in 1974 and in the United Kingdom in 1976.
 Some suggest the name "punk" was borrowed from prison slang.
 Early punk had an abundance of antecedents and influences, and Jon Savage describes the subculture as a "bricolage" of almost every previous youth culture in the Western world since World War II, "stuck together with safety pins".
-Various musical, philosophical, political, literary, and artistic movements influenced the subculture.

-In the late 1970s, the subculture began to diversify, which led to the proliferation of factions such as new wave, post-punk, 2 Tone, pop punk, hardcore punk, no wave, street punk, and Oi!.
+In the late 1970s, the subculture began to diversify, which led to the proliferation of factions such as new wave, post-punk, 2 Tone, hardcore punk, no wave, street punk, and Oi!.
 Hardcore punk, street punk, and Oi! sought to do away with the frivolities introduced in the later years of the original punk movement.
 The punk subculture influenced other underground music scenes such as alternative rock, indie music, crossover thrash, and the extreme subgenres of heavy metal (mainly thrash metal, death metal, speed metal, and the NWOBHM).
-A new movement in the United States became visible in the early and mid-1990s that sought to revive the punk movement, doing away with some of the trappings of hardcore.